smallpaes/nextmeal/README.md

 - Edit your restaurant info
 - Create and edit your restaurant menu
 - See the meal currently serving
-- Update the meal and amount you would like to serve next week
+- Update the meal and amount you would like to serve next week before Saturday
 - Readily check out all the orders of the day